tatwan/c9-conda/README.md

-# How to install Python NumPy, Pandas and Matplotlib on Cloud 9
+# How to install NumPy, Pandas and Matplotlib on Cloud 9 (and other packages)
 Instructions below are for Python v2.7 Minconda 2.
 For Python 3.x just replace Miniconda2 with Miniconda3

 Check python version on c9 terminal.